sandeep-patle1508/stock_data_cli/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rspec` to run the tests.
+Then, run `bin/test` to run the tests.

 ## Tools
 * Ruby 2.5.1p57